×

 Primary Key

-A primary key is a constraint in a table which uniquely identifies each row record in a database table by enabling one or more the column in the table as primary key.
+Formally, a primary key is a constraint that uniquely identifies each row in a table by designating one or more columns as the primary key.

 Primary Key

-• Null values not allowed for the primary key column
+• Null values are not allowed for the primary key column.

-• Student ID in student table is a primary key because no two students will have the same Id
+• Student ID in a student table — no two students will have the same ID.

 Properties